google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 This Is Your Fault Abram?

-Now in the meantime, Sarai becomes extremely upset, when it came to the way that Hagar was treating her.
+In the meantime, Sarai becomes extremely upset about the way Hagar is treating her.
 So she goes and confronts Abram about Hagar's behavior towards her: "You are responsible for the wrong I am suffering.
 I put my servant in your arms, and now that she knows that she is pregnant, she despises me.
 May the Lord judge between you and me?" -- Genesis 16:5

-Now after hearing what his wife Sarai, had to say.
-Abram would try to counter her claims, by saying: "Your servant is in your hands.
+Now, after hearing what his wife, Sarai, had to say.
+Abram would try to counter her claims by saying: "Your servant is in your hands.
 Do with her whatever you think best."
-But in a way, it was Abram's fault, even though Sarai had came up with the plan -- he'd agreed to it.
-And now, instead of Abram being obedient, and keeping his faith strong in the Lord -- so he could get his blessing that the Lord had promised him.
-Now, Abram will find himself, facing major problems.
+But in a way, it was Abram's fault; even though Sarai had come up with the plan, he'd agreed to it.
+And now, instead of Abram being obedient and keeping his faith strong in the Lord so he could get the blessing that the Lord had promised him.
+Now, Abram will face major problems.

 Bible Study Online